-- Next, produce 3-5 specific and measurable objectives to address the identified priority issue(s). - Go through each of these types of objectives (i.e. behavioural, institutional, process) and ask learners what they think this means and give some examples. - ✓ Behavioural objectives (i.e. changing the behaviour of a specific person or group of people, such as government authorities, parties to conflict, communities, victims/survivors.
+• Next, produce 3-5 specific and measurable objectives to address the identified priority issue(s).

+Go through each of these types of objectives (i.e., behavioural, institutional, process) and ask learners what they think these mean and give some examples.
-Example: By 2021, reduce the number of children recruited or used by government forces by 20%.

-✓ Institutional objectives: (i.e. reforming laws, policies, long-term commitments)

-Example: By 2021, have non-State armed group X sign an action plan to end recruitment and use of children in armed conflict.

-✓ Process objectives (i.e. creating the conditions for achieving lasting behavioural or institutional objectives (interim objective)
+- Behavioural objectives: changing the behaviour of a specific person or group of people, such as government authorities, parties to conflict, communities, victims/survivors. - Example: By 2021, reduce the number of children recruited or used by government forces by 20%. - o Institutional objectives: reforming laws, policies and long-term commitments. - Example: By 2021, have non-State armed group X sign an action plan to end recruitment and use of children in armed conflict. - o Process objectives: creating the conditions for achieving lasting behavioural or institutional objectives (interim objective).